JeffreyCA/spleeter-web/README.md

 2. Launch **Spleeter Web**

     Navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.
-Uploaded and separated tracks will appear in `media/uploads` and `media/separate` respectively on your host machine.
+Uploaded and mixed tracks will appear in `media/uploads` and `media/separate` respectively on your host machine.

 ## Getting started without Docker
 ### Requirements